360Converter.com

 What output format is best for annotations?

 DOCX is typically best for editing and comments.
-TXT is useful for lightweight storage and quick search.
+PDF suits fixed-format records and production sets, SRT fits video evidence and captioning, and TXT is useful for lightweight storage and quick search.

 How should we handle sensitive storage after transcription?